Mock your API using saved response examples

 Send another request to the mock server

 Your examples can vary depending on the URL endpoint, request method, or status code.
 If you have multiple examples, you can choose to save each example under a unique endpoint URL, like you saw in this demonstration with /get and /test.
-If you have saved examples with different response status codes, you can send an authenticated request to the mock server along with the x-mock-response-code header specifying which integer response code your returned response needs to match.
+If you've saved examples with different response status codes, you can send an authenticated request to the mock server along with the x-mock-response-code header specifying which integer response code your returned response needs to match.

-Using query parameters
+Use query parameters

 The following scenario demonstrates how the matching algorithm selects the best saved example: